Your Voice Matters

 - the impact on independence when something breaks

-We’d like to know what feels closest to your experience.
-Please click the link here or scan below to go to our survey.
-Alternatively, you can email us here.
+We’d like to know about your experiences and how we can do more.
+Please click the link here or scan the QR code below to go to our survey.
+Alternatively, you can email us with your insights here.

 What happens next

-We’ll use what we hear here, alongside the research already completed, to help decide where we focus next.
+We’ll use what we hear out of the survey, alongside the research already completed, to confirm where we focus next.
 We’ll also share back the themes that come through most clearly.